brunobord/skyfield-data/README.md

 ## Developers

 We're providing a ``Makefile`` with basic targets to play around with the toolkit. use ``make help`` to get more details.

+*Note:* This project is, and should be compatible with Python 2.6/2.7 and Python 3.3+, to be kept the same Python compatiblity that `skyfield` has.

 ## Copyright